si3/shenlab-cnvs/README.md

 `bash <script> -H`

 The relevant usage information will be printed to screen.
-NOTE: the CANOES workflow is still ending.
+NOTE: the CANOES workflow is still pending.

 -----------------------------------